Background pattern

 Skin disorders

-Musculoskeletal and skeletal disorders
+Musculoskeletal and connective tissue disorders

-Unexplained muscle pain not caused by exercise.
+Muscle pain not caused by exercise.
 Joint pain.

-Reproductive and breast system disorders
+Reproductive system and breast disorders

 General disorders

-Muscle weakness/ fatigue.
+Muscle weakness/fatigue.
 Thirst.

-Reporting side effects
+Reporting of side effects

-By reporting side effects, you can contribute to providing more information on the safety of this medicine.
+By reporting side effects, you can help provide more information on the safety of this medicine.

-5. Conservation of Taptiqom
+5. Storage of Taptiqom

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-After opening the aluminum pouch:
+After opening the aluminum bag:

-• Store below 25 °C.
+• Store below 25°C.

-6. Contents of the packaging and additional information
+6. Container contents and additional information

 Composition of Taptiqom

-Appearance of the product and contents of the packaging
+Appearance of the product and container contents

-Only some sizes of containers may be commercially marketed.
+Only some pack sizes may be marketed.

 Santen Oy